AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 console.log(alias); // { name: 'Alex' }
 ```

-If `alias` were in fact a true reference in this sense of the term—an alias—then the change on line three *would've* been reflected in the original (aliased) variable.
+If `alias` were in fact a true reference, then the change on line three *would've* been reflected in the original (aliased) variable.
 But it wasn't!

 ## "Object References" Are Pointers

-Above, you may have noticed that I used the term "point" quite a lot.
+You may have noticed that I used the term "point" quite a lot.
 What's up with that?
 What—pardon the awful pun—is the *point* I'm trying to get across?

 {% include "postImage.html" src: "./images/pointers.png", alt: "Comic about pointers.
 Someone asks for pointers, and another person fires off a bunch of memory addresses.", caption: "Source: [xkcd](https://xkcd.com/138/)." %}

-So far, we've seen that JavaScript does not have "true" references—the kind that are present in "pass by reference", as we'll learn soon—even though that's the accepted shorthand when referring to "object references."
+So far, we've seen that JavaScript does not have "true" references—the ones that are used in "pass by reference"—even though that's the accepted shorthand when talking about "object references."
 So what exactly *are* object references in JavaScript?

 "Object references" in JavaScript are really **pointers**.
 A pointer is a variable that—instead of directly storing a primitive value like an `int`, `bool`, `float`, or `char`—stores the memory address where some data lives.
 Pointers refer to their data indirectly, using the addresses where those data can be found.

 An analogy may help to illustrate this: A pointer is like keeping record of a person's home address instead of directly logging that person's information somewhere.
-If you later visit that address, you might find *data* living there: a person with a name, age, and so forth.
+If you later visit that address, you might find data living there: a person with a name, age, and so forth.
 The person at that address may change their name, grow older, or decide to leave the property and be replaced by another tenant with an entirely different name, age, and so on.
 The address may even be empty and on the market.
 As long as we point to the same address, we can visit it to find out what data (person) lives there.
 We may also one day decide to point to a completely different home address with different residents or, if we're the landlord, evict someone from their home.

 {% include "postImage.html" src: "./images/houses.png", alt: "Two houses with two residents." %}